The top FREE things to do in Brooklyn, New York

 If you’re looking for things to do in Brooklyn Heights, simply wander and take in the incredible views of the city.

 This is also a great place to get your Insta-selfies.
 What could be better than a view of Manhattan & the Brooklyn Bridge in the background?

 After visiting the Brooklyn Bridge and Brooklyn Heights, walk through Brooklyn Bridge park toward the Manhattan Bridge along the East River water front for some of the most spectacular views.
 Walking along the waterfront is the perfect way to take in the views.
 Once you reach the Manhattan Bridge, you’ll be in the DUMBO area.
-DUMBO is an industrial area where you will have incredible views of the bridges and Manhattan.
+DUMBO is an industrial area where you will have incredible views of the bridges and Manhattan, and there are plenty of free things to do in DUMBO Brooklyn.
 You’ll find Brooklyn Flea market literally Down Under the Manhattan Bridge Overpass.

 Wander through Williamsburg

 Everyone knows Williamsburg is the “it” place in Brooklyn – maybe it’s even gotten so popular that it already reached its peak?
-Regardless, one of my favorite things to do in Brooklyn is just stroll through Williamsburg.
+Regardless, one of my favorite things to do in Brooklyn is just stroll through Williamsburg, and there are plenty of great things to do in Williamsburg Brooklyn.
 It is the cliche gentrified, yuppy, hipster area, and it is of course worth a visit.
 Take the time to walk down Bedford Avenue into Williamsburg, grab a coffee and people watch.
 Don’t forget stopping at Brooklyn Brewery for a free tour as well!

 Chill out in Bushwick Inlet Park/East River State Park to get a picture perfect view of Manhattan